-- 1.1 The owner or operator of each boiler, unit, and approved alternative or advanced combustion resourceshall install, calibrate, maintain, and operate an approved CEMS, and record the output of the system, for measuring the following: - a.
-Nitrogen oxides emissions (in units of ppmv) discharged to the atmosphere from each boiler, unit, and approved alternative or advanced combustion resource. - b.
-Oxygen concentration, at each location where nitrogen oxides are monitored. - c.
+- 1.1 The owner or operator of each boiler, unit, and approved alternative or advanced combustion resourceelectric power generating unit shall install, calibrate, maintain, and operate an approved CEMS, and record the output of the system, for measuring the following: - a.
+Nitrogen oOxides of nitrogen emissions (in units of ppmv) discharged to the atmosphere from each boiler, unit, and approved alternative or advanced combustion resource electric power generating unit. - b.
+Oxygen concentration, at each location where nitrogen oxides of nitrogen are monitored. - c.
 Stack gas volumetric flow rate.
-An in stack flow meter may be used to determine mass emission rates to the atmosphere from each boiler, unit, and approved alternative or advanced combustion resource, except: - (i) when more than one boiler or resource vents to the atmosphere through a single stack, or - (ii) during periods of low flow rates when the flow rate is no longer within the applicable range of the in stack flow meter. - d.
-Heat input rate when needed by the CEMS to determine the stack gas volumetric flow rate, or to determine applicable prorated emission limits during periods when the boiler, unit, or approved alternative or advanced combustion resource is firing on both gaseous and liquid fuels.
-The owner or operator shall include in the CEMS calculations the F_d factors listed in 40 CFR Part 60, Appendix A, Method 19, Table 19.1.
+An in-stack flow meter may be used to determine mass emission rates to the atmosphere from each boiler, unit, and approved alternative or advanced combustion resource electric power generating unit, except: - (i) when more than one boiler or resource electric power generating unit vents to the atmosphere through a single stack, or - (ii) during periods of low flow rates when the flow rate is no longer within the applicable range of the in-stack flow meter. - d.
+Heat input rate when needed by the CEMS to determine the stack gas volumetric flow rate, or to determine applicable prorated emissions limits during periods when the boiler, unit, or approved alternative or advanced combustion resource electric power generating unit is firing on both gaseous and liquid fuels.
+The owner or operator shall include in the CEMS calculations the F_d factors listed in 40 CFR Part 60, Appendix A, Method 19, Table 19-1.
 The owner or operator shall submit data to develop F_d factors when alternative fuels are fired and obtain the approval of the Executive Officer for use of the F_d factors before firing any alternative fuels. - e.
-Net MWH of electricity produced at each affected boiler, unit, or approved alternative or advanced combustion resource.
+Net MWH of electricity produced at each affected boiler, unit, or approved alternative or advanced combustion resource electric power generating unit.